You'd be hard pressed to find a coach revered more universally than John Wooden.

-And John Wooden cheated.
+And Wooden cheated.

 "It's hard for me to have a proper perspective on financial matters, since I've always had whatever I wanted since I enrolled at UCLA."

 "I hate to say anything that may hurt UCLA, but I can't be quiet when I see what the NCAA is doing to Jerry Tarkanian...
 The NCAA is working night and day to get Jerry, but no one from the NCAA ever questioned me during my four years at UCLA!"**